 Having your alarm system monitored adds greatly to the efficiency and effectiveness of an alarm activation.
 Here there are two choices on how alarms can monitored:

-Self Monitoring OR monitoring by an Alarm Receiving Centre (ARC) like Farsight.
-Lets take a look at these options…
+Self-monitoring OR monitoring by an Alarm Receiving Centre (ARC) like Farsight.
+Let’s take a look at these options…

 Self Monitored Burglar Alarm Systems

-How would you deal with an alarm notification if say, in an area with a ropey mobile phone or wi-fi signal, or in the car hurtling down the motorway, in that big work meeting or maybe out shopping, at a restaurant, football game or the movies – you get the picture…
+How would you deal with an alarm notification if say, in an area with a ropey mobile phone or wi-fi signal, or the car hurtling down the motorway, in that big work meeting or maybe out shopping, at a restaurant, football game or the movies – you get the picture…

 Why choose Professional Alarm Monitoring?

-For real peace of mind and to ensure your alarm system does what it should in achieving the right response when it counts – we recommend leaving the monitoring to a professional and industry accredited remote alarm monitoring centre (ARC) like Farsight.
+For real peace of mind and to ensure your alarm system does what it should in achieving the right response when it counts – we recommend leaving the monitoring to a professional and industry-accredited remote alarm monitoring centre (ARC) like Farsight.
 Simply, you won’t have the burden of monitoring your alarm when you are away from home and won’t be reliant on the goodwill of neighbours, friends or family members either.

 This short explainer video outlines how Farsight’s alarm monitoring service works:

 So, what is an ARC?
 An Alarm Receiving Centre or ARC is a remote monitoring facility where security operators receive data, signals and alarms from security systems.
 An ARC typically performs a central and critical role in the fire, intruder and social alarm sectors.
-Activations from monitored systems must be routed through an ARC for verification prior to being passed to the relevant authority and keyholder for a response.
+Activations from monitored systems must be routed through an ARC for verification before being passed to the relevant authority and keyholder for a response.

 We are also a BS8418 accredited Remote Video Receiving Centre (RVRC) which means that we can also use video footage from in-situ CCTV cameras to remotely visually verify alarm activations in real-time which adds credibility to alarm signals for police call-outs.
-This can be hugely important in reducing false alarm call outs to emergency services and protecting URNs.
+This can be hugely important in reducing false alarm call-outs to emergency services and protecting URNs.

 URNs or Unique Reference Numbers can be issued by police, allowing our central station direct communication access to police control rooms which can significantly speed up the accuracy of reporting and subsequent response deployment.